Olympus Trip 35

 Cameras

-The first camera that I bought was an Olympus Trip 35mm film camera, a small camera with a fixed 40mm lens, which I bought in Gibraltar in 1969.
-I was 'off to see the world' at the time but didn't get much further on that occasion.
-I now regret not even having a camera when I first set off with two friends the year before.
+The first camera that I bought was an Olympus Trip 35, a small 35mm film camera with a fixed 40mm lens, which I bought in Gibraltar in 1969 while I was 'off to see the world'.
+I didn't get much further on that occasion.
+I now regret not even having a camera when I first set off the year before with two friends.
 It was a great little camera for traveling because it had a simple automatic exposure control and it didn't need a battery.
-It cost me about £20, which was almost my weekly wage as a truck driver while I was in Gibraltar.
+It cost me about £20, which was almost my weekly wage working as a truck driver in Gibraltar.
 This camera then went everywhere with me for about 15 years until I bought my first SLR.

 Canon 35mm film SLRs